Archive.today: History

-Archive.today was founded in 2012.
-The site originally branded itself as archive.today, but changed the primary mirror to archive.is in May 2015.
+archive.is was founded in 2012 as a web archive.
+In 2014, the site moved to archive.today due to concerns about losing control of archive.is, but returned to archive.is in May 2015.
 It began to deprecate the archive.is domain in favor of other mirrors in January 2019.
-As of 2021, archive.today had saved about 500 million pages.
+According to the archive.today blog, the website had saved about 500 million pages by 2021, 700 terabytes in total size.